bigchaindb/bigchaindb/docs/source/clusters-feds/set-up-a-federation.md

 2. What will the replication factor be?
 (It must be 3 or more for [RethinkDB failover](https://rethinkdb.com/docs/failover/) to work.)
 3. Which node will be responsible for sending the commands to configure the RethinkDB database?

-Once those things have been decided, each node operator can begin setting up their BigchainDB node.
+Once those things have been decided, each node operator can begin [setting up their BigchainDB (production) node](../prod-node-setup-mgmt/index.html).
-The steps to set up a cluster node are outlined in the section titled [Set Up and Run a Node](../dev-and-test/setup-run-node.html).

 Each node operator will eventually need two pieces of information from all other nodes in the federation:

 1. Their RethinkDB hostname, e.g. `rdb.farm2.organization.org`
 2. Their BigchainDB public key, e.g. `Eky3nkbxDTMgkmiJC8i5hKyVFiAQNmPP4a2G4JdDxJCK`